Struggling to keep muscle while intermittent fasting? You’re not alone. Many lifters hit a wall trying to balance gains with long fasting windows.

 Many of my clients say the same—less hunger, better sleep, improved muscle tone, and less stress about hitting protein goals during short eating windows.

-If you’re doing intermittent fasting and want to keep your muscle, stay full, and feel better, casein protein is a game-changer.
+If you’re doing intermittent fasting and want to keep your muscle, control hunger, and wake up feeling recovered instead of ravenous, casein protein is a legitimate game-changer.

-I’ve used it for years and recommend it to nearly all my clients.
-It’s not flashy, but it works—and when you’re training hard and eating smart, that’s what really matters.
+I’ve used it personally for years and recommend it to nearly all my clients.
+It’s not flashy.
+It won’t trend on TikTok.
+But it works—and when you’re training hard and eating smart, that’s exactly what matters.

 Leave a Reply